How To Stop Being Taken For Granted

 But what message does this convey?

-Could it be telling people that they don't have to stop to consider your choices because, well, you don't really make any?
+Could it be signalling to people that they don't have to stop to consider your choices because, well, you don't really make any?
 You don't really care?

 And in time, how does that message grow in their subconscious?
-Are you signalling to them that you don't really care about other things either, such as if they are late or forget to contact you?
+Are you conveying a message that you don't really care about other things either, such as if they're late or forget to contact you?

 Even the kindest, most thoughtful person can quite innocently forget about your needs because you've been giving out a message that they don't need to put you front of mind.